How To Find The Right Partner For Your Business Acquisition Journey

 4. Remain true to the essence of the vision when making decisions

 Look for someone who knows when to exit.
-At Acquira, we don’t believe the job of an Acquisition Entrepreneur is done until they are able to sell the company for more than they paid.
-If you enter a partnership with someone, you should plan your exit strategy early.
+At Acquira, we don’t believe the job of an Acquisition Entrepreneur is done until they can sell the company for more than they paid.
+If you partner with someone, you should plan your exit strategy early.
 Write out your strategy and include it in every business plan.

 Look for someone who can make decisions with the same ease as you.
 Working with someone who makes decisions at a different pace than you can be frustrating.
-If you find yourself working with a perfectionist or someone who is very cautious, there can be built-in conflict and you will move more slowly.
-Partners should understand when things are good enough, but not perfect.
+If you work with a perfectionist or someone very cautious, there can be built-in conflict, and you will move more slowly.
+Partners should understand when things are good enough but not perfect.

 Other Considerations

-Partnering with someone is a big deal, especially if you plan on sharing the liabilities of the business with that person.
+Partnering with someone is a big deal, especially if you plan on sharing the business's liabilities with that person.
 This sort of relationship often adds another element of uncertainty to the mix.

 There are a few reasons people typically look to partner, and business acquisition actually provides unique advantages over a start-up for each of these reasons.